-- Continuing students – students who are coming directly out of secondary school, or are currently enrolled in postsecondary studies.
+- Continuing students – students who are coming directly out of high school or are currently enrolled in postsecondary studies.

-- Returning students – students who had previously received funding and then interrupted their study, for more than one academic term, and are now continuing their studies.
+- Returning students – students who previously received funding and then interrupted their studies for more than 1 academic term and are now continuing their studies.

 - New students – students who are applying for a postsecondary program who have never received funding.

-When you receive a sponsorship letter from your education officer, it will confirm the maximum amount of tuition that will be covered for the term.
+You will receive a sponsorship letter from your education officer that confirms the maximum amount of tuition that will be covered for the term.
 These amounts are usually enough to cover the cost of tuition and other student fees, but depending on your program and its associated costs, the funding you receive may not cover everything.
-It’s important that you start looking into scholarships, bursaries and other forms of financial aid sooner rather than later.
+It is important that you also start looking into scholarships, bursaries and other forms of financial aid sooner rather than later.